gelatodigital/gasless-nft/README.md

-# NFT EIP2771 Rleay ready Contract
+# NFT EIP2771 Relay ready Contract

 This is a very basic implementation of a NFT ERC721 TOKEN with additional EIP2771 support.